Girijesh-S/NLP_Sentiment_Analysis_Dashboard/README.md

-# NLP Sentiment Dashboard 💬📊
+# NLP Sentiment Analysis Dashboard 💬📊

 This project is an **NLP Sentiment Analysis Dashboard** that allows customers to provide product feedback and receive automated responses based on their sentiment.
 The admin can view all feedback received, with a dashboard showing the percentage of positive, negative, and neutral feedback.